-Winter is officially here and in Scandinavia, while the celebrating of Midsummer is a significant occasion to symbolize the end of long dark winters – Christmas is a time to bring light, joy and happiness to the darker days of the year with with family and friends.
+Winter is officially here and in Scandinavia, while the celebrating of Midsummer in Sweden is a significant occasion to symbolize the end of long dark winters – Christmas is a time to bring light, joy and happiness to the darker days of the year with with family and friends.
 As we approach the holidays in Scandinavia, let’s get to know the traditions that make Christmas one of the favourite holidays for Danes, Norwegians and Swedes.

 Juleaftensdag in Denmark

-The Danes celebrate Christmas on Dec.
-24th and they call it Juleaftensdag.
+The Danes celebrate Christmas on December 24 and they call it Juleaftensdag.
 It’s a time for enjoying the company of family and friends with a nice dinner spread, which usually consists of roast pork, duck or goose served with plain boiled and/or roast potatoes, with a side of boiled and herb-seasoned red cabbage.
 In most families, grandmother’s famous gravy should also be sitting on the table.
 For dessert you’ll have hot rice pudding (risengrød) served with a cherry sauce.
-As the tradition, there will be one full almond hidden in the pudding and whoever ends up getting the almond, wins a small gift.
+As the tradition, there will be one almond hidden in the pudding and whoever ends up getting the almond, wins a small gift.
 So be careful with your bites!

 After dinner comes the most important part: dancing and singing around the Christmas tree.
 The tables are moved out of the way to make room, old and young hold hands and the carolling begins.
 When everyone is out of breath, then the gifts start getting passed around from under the Christmas tree.
 Hopefully everyone gets what they had wished for and the family enjoys some candy and mulled wine (called gløgg) together.